wp-plugins/mmm-file-list/readme.txt

 1. Sample of the "li" output used with a fairly large set of bylaws.

 == Changelog ==

+= 1.0 =

+* Added hooks for shortcode content to customize output of some templates
+* Added a "custom" output format for use with the content hook
+* Organized the code and updated some comments to reflect the hook change
+* Added some "borrowed" code to fix the empty <p> tag issue common with WordPress shortcodes

 = 0.7 =